iyenal/gen7engine-docs/docs/quickstart.md

 > To save, use Ctrl+S in the Script Editor to save the script, and the same key in Visual Programming Editor to save the blocks logic .
 > Warning, any save in the Script Editor will overwrite the Visual Programming Editor logic (which is translated to Python at every save), and same for the VPE.
-> They're not complimentary.
+> They're not complementary.
 However you can integrate Python code into your logic blocks with the Python block.

 - Graphics Editor:
 	- Top buttons: Preview (refresh below preview), Play, Automatic Preview (to automatically refresh the game preview at any change), and Graphics rendering properties